Hanadi Jaradat: Honors and awards

+Artwork and incident in Sweden

+Jaradat was the subject of Snow White and The Madness of Truth, a controversial item of installation art by Israeli-born Swedish composer and musician Dror Feiler, and his Swedish wife, artist Gunilla Sköld-Feiler.
+It consisted of a portrait of Jaradat floating on a small white boat named "Snövit" ("Snow White") in a long pool of blood red water.
 The artwork became the centre of controversy when the Israeli ambassador to Sweden, Zvi Mazel, vandalized the installation.
 After pushing some lightstands into the pool, causing a short-circuit and disabling the light, Mazel told Feiler that "This is not a work of art.
 This is an expression of hatred for the Israeli people.
 This has glorified suicide bombers".
-Further he said to the press that the piece constituted a "complete legitimization of genocide, the murder of innocent people, innocent civilians, under the guise of culture".
+Further, he said to the press that the piece constituted a "complete legitimization of genocide, the murder of innocent people, innocent civilians, under the guise of culture".
 Feiler rejected charges that their intention was to glorify suicide bombers and accused Mazel of "practicing censorship".
 He said the installation was made to "call attention to how weak people left alone can be capable of horrible things".
-Following the incident, Mazel was unrepentant, and said: "I was standing before an exhibit calling for genocide, praising the genocide of me, you, my brothers and sisters."
+Following the incident, Mazel said: "I was standing before an exhibit calling for genocide, praising the genocide of me, you, my brothers and sisters."